-The Bank's accounting policy for impairment and provisions is in accordance with FRS 102, The Financial Reporting Standard applicable in the UK and the Republic of Ireland.
+The Bank's accounting policy for impairment and provisions is in accordance with FRS102.
 The Bank defines an exposure as being past due and impaired if any of the following applies:

-- The exposure is in the form of a consumer loan and any instalment or part of an instalment remains un paid 90 days or more after it was due - The exposure is in the form of a current account which has been continuously overdrawn without an overdraft facility in place for 90 days or more - The exposure is in the form of a current account with an overdraft facility and the account has been continuously overdrawn in excess of the overdraft limit for 90 days or more - A forbearance arrangement is considered to be 'distressed restructuring', in that the net present value of cash flows under the revised arrangement are lower than the net present value of the original contractual arrangement by more than 1% - A forborne exposure under probation is overdue by more than 30 days - The borrower is considered unlikely to pay on the basis of information that has become available Examples would include: - The borrower contacts Kroo to say that he or she has suffered a negative change of circumstances, for example he or she has lost his or her job and wishes to discuss a delay to the repayment schedule - The customer has entered into an Individual Voluntary Arrangement (IVA) or is adjudged bankrupt - A current account is overdrawn (whether within limit or over limit) and no credit has been receive into the account for 90 days

-• If for any borrower exposures representing a material proportion of the total exposure to that borrower across all accounts are in default according to the above criteria, then all other exposures of that borrower are deemed to be in default as well.
-For these purposes a material exposure is considered to be one representing at least 20% of the customer exposure 1.
+- 1. The exposure is in the form of a consumer loan and any instalment or part of an instalment remains unpaid 90 days or more after it was due; - 2.
+The exposure is in the form of a current account which has been continuously overdrawn without an overdraft facility in place for 90 days or more; - 3.
+The exposure is in the form of a current account with an overdraft facility and the account has been continuously overdrawn in excess of the overdraft limit for 90 days or more; - 4.
+A forbearance arrangement is considered to be 'distressed restructuring', in that the net present value of cash flows under the revised arrangement are lower than the net present value of the original contractual arrangement by more than 1%; - 5.
+A forborne exposure under probation is overdue by more than 30 days; - 6.
+The borrower is considered unlikely to pay on the basis of information that has become available.
+Examples include: - a.
+The borrower contacts the Bank to say that he or she has suffered a negative change of circumstances, for example he or she has lost his or her job and wishes to discuss a delay to the repayment schedule - b.
+The customer has entered into an Individual Voluntary Arrangement ("IVA") or is adjudged bankrupt - c.
+A current account is overdrawn (whether within limit or over limit) and no credit has been received into the account for 90 days - 7.
+If for any borrower exposures representing a material proportion of the total exposure to that borrower across all accounts are in default according to the above criteria, then all other exposures of that borrower are deemed to be in default as well.
+For these purposes a material exposure is considered to be one representing at least 20% of the customer exposure.